 Notice there the concept of a feast and, likewise in Luke 14: 15, when Jesus was having a meal at a Pharisee's house, one of the guests made this very interesting statement.

 ’One of those at table with him heard this; he said to Jesus “Blessed is the one who will eat at the feast in the kingdom of God.”’Luke 14:15, NIV

 What reflections do we have as we think about this remarkable event?
 It was a very tense situation.
 They were meeting in secret.
 None of the Apostles knew where this venue was going to be until they arrived there, apart from Peter and John who had been working all day preparing for the meal.
-Jesus knew the religious authorities were hunting, maybe they were even asking people in the street where Jesus was, or had they seen Jesus.
+Jesus knew the religious authorities were hunting for hi; maybe they were even asking people in the street where Jesus was, or had they seen Jesus.
 There was tremendous tension over the situation of Judas.
 Judas had been difficult and awkward in their last social gathering - the day before at Bethany when Mary had anointed Jesus.
-He'd objected to the event.
-He'd been unhappy about what was happening and he disappeared off sometime after and no-one knew quite where he'd gone.
-He'd disappeared from the group but in fact we found out from the text we started with today that he'd gone straight to the religious authorities and offered to betray Jesus.
+He had objected to the event.
+He had been unhappy about what was happening and he disappeared sometime after and no-one knew quite where he had gone.
+He had disappeared from the group but in fact we found out from the text we started with today that he had gone straight to the religious authorities and offered to betray Jesus.
 There was suspicion about Judas.
 There was an uneasy relationship between him and the other disciples.
 There were Jesus' dark predictions of his suffering.
 It was a tense situation but, on the other hand, a good way of looking at it is to remember that all the way through Passion week Jesus is ultimately in control of events.
-It looks as though they get out of his control but he is allowing certain things to happen because he's going to use even the darkest events for the good.
+It looks as though they get out of his control but he is allowing certain things to happen because he is going to use even the darkest events for the good.

 ‘They spoke about his departure, which he was about to bring to fulfilment in Jerusalem.’Luke 9:31, NIV